-The AC as at the date of this Report comprised of three members and, all of them are Non-Executive Directors, the majority of whom including the AC Chairman, are independent.
+The AC as at the date of this Report comprised of two members, all of them are Non-Executive Directors.
+The Company is not in compliance with provision 10.2 of the Singapore Code of Corporate Governance 2018 with regards to the compositions of the Audit Committee.